hyosung11/Launch-School/journal.md

 15:42 Time to go for PT with Dr. Riotto.
 Ready-to-return to Functions 1 > 6.
 Three-way comparison.

 16:47 Back from Dr. Riotto where he reset my wrists and worked on my right hamstring.

+16:55 Listened to *A Mind for Numbers* chapter 7 on Audible in the car.